comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap5_2PUEq_1D_2shockTubes.rst

 Epoxy--Spinel shock tube
 ------------------------

 This test deals with shocks in mixture of materials.
-Epoxy and spinel are supposed mixed such that caracteristic times for wave propagation and drag effects are very small, allowing to consider the mixture as evolving in mechanical equilibrium.
+Epoxy and spinel are supposed mixed such that characteristic times for wave propagation and drag effects are very small, allowing to consider the mixture as evolving in mechanical equilibrium.
 Input files for this test are available in *./libTests/referenceTestCases/PUEq/1D/shockTubes/epoxySpinel/*.
 The corresponding uncommented line in *ECOGEN.xml* is:

 .. code-block:: xml